LLM Unlearning with LLM Beliefs: New Method: Bootstrapping-based Unlearning

 BS-T and BS-S are compatible with existing unlearning objectives such as NPO and WGA, and can also integrate regularization like GradDiff.
-As shown in Section~\ref{sec:experiment}, both bring clear gains: BS-T offers higher efficiency, while BS-S achieves more thorough forgetting.
-Pseudocodes are provided in Appendix~\ref{sec:appx-pseudocode}.
+As shown in \S\ref{sec:experiment}, both bring clear gains: BS-T offers higher efficiency, while BS-S achieves more thorough forgetting.
+Pseudocodes are provided in Appx.~\ref{sec:appx-pseudocode}.